Seeking justice - an open letter from Olha Stefanishyna

 I moved from Ukraine to Austin, Texas in February 2022 after winning the Green Card lottery.
 With my background in web development and clothing design, I had two jobs: a personal shopper at Walmart (Walmart Supercenter, 13201 Ranch Rd 620 N, Austin) and a part-time React Developer; taking those important first steps in a new country.

 It happened while I was sleeping in my apartment (Austin, 6800 McNeil Dr 1923) - an event that changed my life forever.
 I have a brief, terrifying memory of waking up to see one of my coworkers from Walmart.
 When I tried to reach for my phone, the coworker threw it to the floor.
 I turned my head to the right and saw someone else.
 I remember a tissue with some substance being placed over my face.
 After that, everything went blank.
-This wasn't a party gone wrong or a risky lifestyle choice - I was attacked while sleeping in my apartment.
+This wasn't a party gone wrong or a risky lifestyle choice - I was attacked while sleeping in my apartment where I lived alone.

 The next day I woke up feeling ill, thinking I had nightmare and I caught the severe flu.
 I ignored it.
 But subsequent events forced me to remember it.